kbaird/Fate-XSLT/README.md

 - http://www.faterpg.com/
 - http://fate-srd.com/

-I develop on a Lubuntu 13.10 system with `xmllint` and `xsltproc` executables available.
+I develop on an Ubuntu 14.04 system with `xmllint` and `xsltproc` executables available.
 Those assumptions are reflected in the stock versions of the publish executables for now.